Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Altar set-up service for a client.

 If you go to that place first thing every morning and bless yourself, your family, your business, and the day, you will create an area of consecrated space within a week.
-Make sure your altar is never cluttered; keep herbs and flowers fresh and renew the sacred objects when you feel moved.
-Very soon, you will find yourself drawn there whenever you need some peace, time to think, or an issue that needs to be resolved.
+Ensure your altar is never cluttered; keep herbs and flowers fresh and renew the sacred objects when you feel moved.
+Very soon, you will find yourself drawn there whenever you need peace, time to think, or an issue that must be resolved.

 3. Jars and bottles - long ago, conjure workers revealed a powerful and valuable protection craft.
-Their purpose is to protect the practitioner from the envious look of others, help eliminate negative feelings and shield them from evil entities and spirits.
+Their purpose is to protect the practitioner from the envious look of others, help eliminate negative feelings, and shield them from evil entities and spirits.
 The crafts are indispensable for spiritual and physical protection.
-When channeled through certain words and phrases, your prayer has the power to charm the crafts and turn their state into a state of entirely positive, protective energy.
+When channeled through certain words and phrases, your prayer can charm the crafts and turn their state into a state of entirely positive, protective energy.

 Money-charm bottles (Photo courtesy of Rita's Juju)

-One can create and place spell jars or bottles or Latin American charm flasks that are customarily filled with a variety of hand-made lucky pieces and protective amulets and botanical and mineral curios.
-Most of them contain a combination of native folk-magical charms and Catholic religious artifacts.
+One can create and place spell jars, bottles, or Latin American charm flasks, which are customarily filled with a variety of hand-made lucky pieces, protective amulets, botanical and mineral curios, and a combination of native folk-magical charms and Catholic religious artifacts.
 One can create a spell bottle for Fast Luck, Steady Money, Peaceful Home, Protection, etc.

 Bottles in trees became widespread in plantation regions of the Southern United States.
 (Photo courtesy of Tradition and Innovation in African-American Yards by Grey Gundaker, African Arts, Vol. 26, No.2)

-Placing a bottle of Peace Water in the living room is a good one too.
-It draws its symbolism from the Biblical command to 'spread oil on troubled waters.'
+Placing a bottle of Peace Water in the living room is also a good idea.
+The symbolism comes from the Biblical command to 'spread oil on troubled waters.'

-4. Feng-Shui - although this ancient practice only became popular in the United States in the 1980s, its introduction in Hoodoo tradition came about through social and cultural intermingling of Cantonese Chinese immigrants who were adherents of folk Chinese religious systems with the African-American populations during the late 19th and early 20th century, which mainly originated on the West Coast, in New York City, and in Chicago.
+4. Feng-Shui - although this ancient practice only became popular in the United States in the 1980s, its introduction into the Hoodoo tradition came about through the social and cultural intermingling of Cantonese Chinese immigrants who were adherents of folk Chinese religious systems with the African-American populations during the late 19th and early 20th century.
+This practice mainly originated on the West Coast, New York City, and Chicago.

 Our money-drawing altar is where Hotei the Laughing Buddha, Jin Chan the three-legged money frog, Guan Gong, and Maneki Neko are placed to flourish our business, obtain monetary gain, eliminate lousy chi, and protect us from competitors.

-One may also consider doing some Feng-Shui to draw and balance the spiritual energies.
+I suggest doing some feng shui to draw and balance the spiritual energies.
 Feng-Shui is not just for Chinese or Asian people.
-It's about maintaining balance and harmony between form (doors, furniture, fixtures) and timing (dates, direction, location), which works like a computer's hardware and software – both are essential components for the machine to do its job.
-Here are some Feng- Shui tips for the home:
+It's about maintaining balance and harmony between form (doors, furniture, fixtures) and timing (dates, direction, location), which works like a computer's hardware and software – both are essential for the machine's job.
+Here are some feng shui tips for the home:

-Make sure that the main door or entrance of the house or place of business is not blocked by anything.
-It should be open up to a pleasing vista.
+Ensure that the house's main door, entrance, or place of business is not blocked by anything.
+It should open up to a pleasing vista.
 As you stand from your threshold, look out; what you see is what you receive.
 Go for a pleasant, clutter-free view.

 Keep the foyer or entrance clean.
 Entering your main door, the first thing you and your guests see should be something welcoming, not cluttered.
 If the door opens to a blank wall, place something that evokes good memories like a happy photo of your family or the company, a painting of a place where you traveled, your personal collections, things from your childhood (toys, books, etc.), posters of your favorites, achievements, and recognition of the company - all of these things can lift the vibrations within the room without the need for magic.